How could uncertainties around US policy impact emerging markets?

 Learn more about the possible impact on emerging markets and economies in this whitepaper.

-Views and opinions expressed herein are as of the date published and may change based on market and other conditions.
+This material is intended to provide only general educational information and market commentary.
+Views and opinions expressed herein are as of the date set forth above and may change based on market and other conditions.
 The material contained here is confidential and intended for the person to whom it has been delivered and may not be reproduced or distributed.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
-Legal & General Investment Management America, Inc. does not guarantee the timeliness, sequence, accuracy or completeness of information included.
+L&G – Asset Management, America does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.

-Unless otherwise stated, references herein to "LGIM", "we" and "us" are meant to capture the global conglomerate that includes Legal & General Investment Management Ltd. (a U.K. FCA authorized adviser), Legal & General Investment Management America, Inc. (a U.S. SEC registered investment adviser) and Legal & General Investment Management Asia Limited (a Hong Kong SFC registered adviser). © 2025.
-All rights reserved.
-No part of this publication may be re-produced or transmitted in any form or by any means, including photocopying and recording, without the written permission of the publishers.
+Unless otherwise stated, references herein to "L&G" and “L&G – Asset Management” refer to the global asset management business of Legal & General Group plc. that includes Legal & General Investment Management Ltd. (a U.K. FCA authorized adviser), Legal & General Investment Management America, Inc. (a U.S. SEC registered investment adviser) Legal & General Investment Management Asia Limited (a Hong Kong SFC registered adviser), Legal & General Investment Management Japan KK (licensed by the FAS in Japan), and LGIM Singapore Pte.
+Ltd. (licensed by the MAS in Singapore).